Page Reviewed / Updated - Dec. 2018

 The State of Alabama Independent Living (SAIL) Medicaid waiver, previously called the Homebound Waiver, is designed to help disabled individuals remain living in their homes or community instead of moving into a skilled nursing facility.
 Elderly residents of Alabama are eligible should they meet the medical requirement.
 For instance, neurological conditions, such as Parkinson’s disease, stroke, and Alzheimer’s disease meet the medical diagnosis requirements.
 To help an individual move out of nursing home care and back into the community, the waiver provides case management and may also pay for assistive technology, personal care services, and changes to the participant’s place of residence, such as making the home wheelchair accessible, in order to increase a disabled individual’s ability to live independently.

 A Medicaid-certified home health agency must operate the personal care services unless there is no such service available in the individual’s geographic area.
-In this situation, friends, neighbors and some family members can be compensated for the personal care services they provide.
-However, children, spouses and parents cannot be compensated.
+In this situation, the participant may select friends, neighbors, and some family members to be compensated for the personal care services they provide.
+However, children, spouses, and parents are barred from being paid as caregivers.

 As implied by the words "Independent Living" in the Waiver name, the services provided under this waiver are selected to help participants achieve that objective.

-One should contact the Alabama state Medicaid office to learn more about this waiver program and begin the application process.
+One should contact the Alabama Medicaid office at 1-800-362-1504 to learn more about this waiver program and begin the application process.
 One can also learn more about the SAIL waiver here.
 While open to residents statewide, participation may be limited due to enrollment caps on the program.
 (At the time of this writing, wavier slots were capped at 660.)
 Also, the senior’s local Area Agency on Aging may be an additional information resource to learn whether this program is right for you or your loved one.